flyve-mdm/glpi-plugin/CONTRIBUTING.md

 Flyve MDM is an award-winning mobile device management software (MDM) that enables organizations to manage their entire mobile fleet with ease.
 Broader visibility for the IT security team to proactively work on security weaknesses and manage risk on Apple® iOS and Google Android™ mobile devices.

-We are more than happy to accept external contributions to the project in the form of feedback, translations, bug reports and even better, pull requests.
+We are more than happy to accept external contributions to the project in the form of feedback, translations, bug reports, and even better, pull requests.

-We present you the guidelines to start contributing in any of the Flyve MDM projects.
+We present you here the guidelines to start contributing in any of the Flyve MDM projects.

 # Table of contents: